jeff-winn/homebridge-automower-platform/README.md

 Additional capabilities:
 - Does not cause logout of Husqvarna mobile application.
+- Multiple languages may be supported in logs (need help with translations).

 For help installing and configuring the plugin, please see the documentation found at: https://jeff-winn.github.io/homebridge-automower-platform